AHRQ Views: Blog posts from AHRQ leaders

 These stubborn gaps in care, heightened by misaligned financial and regulatory incentives, have contributed to the lackluster performance of our healthcare system.
 As shown in AHRQ’s most recent National Healthcare Quality and Disparities Report, we are stewards of a disjointed system that often fails to provide safe, high-quality care, particularly for underserved communities.

 Such complex challenges can only be addressed once we agree to work on solutions together.
 My colleagues and I were gratified when so many public- and private-sector healthcare leaders gathered at the end of 2022 for a meeting convened by Department of Health and Human Services (HHS) Secretary Xavier Becerra to discuss how we can all recommit to patient and workforce safety after the stresses and strains that the pandemic placed on our healthcare systems.
-Participants expressed strong interest in co-creating a National Healthcare System Action Alliance to Advance Patient Safety that Secretary Becerra charged the Department to spearhead.
+Participants expressed strong interest in co-creating The National Action Alliance to Advance Patient Safety that Secretary Becerra charged the Department to spearhead.

 And now, as we begin another Patient Safety Awareness Week, AHRQ is pleased to highlight the vital work we’re pursuing to fortify our commitment and add to the growing momentum to advance safe, high-quality care for all patients.